chrisgrieser/nvim-origami/README.md

 ```

 ## Limitations
-Running a formatter, which changes something inside a fold can result in unintentionally opening that fold.
-This plugin does not have a feature yet to prevent that.
+With certain formatter setups, formatting a buffer can open folds if text inside the fold was changed.
+This plugin does not have a feature to prevent that yet.

 ## Other Folding Plugins
 - [fold-cycle.nvim](https://github.com/jghauser/fold-cycle.nvim)